Erik-Cupsa/Erik-Cupsa/README.md

 <h1 align="center">Hi 👋 I'm Erik Cupsa</h1>

 # 💫 About Me:
-I am a third-year computer engineering student at McGill University, passionate about exploring the realms of coding, machine learning, and building robust applications.
+I am a fourth-year computer engineering student at McGill University, passionate about exploring the realms of coding, machine learning, and building robust applications.

 ## 🚀 What I'm Up To